naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Police Bots: Yikes!

-[As they're about to run, the barrel strikes them all out like a bowling ball knocking out the pins]
+[As they're about to run, the barrel strikes them all out like bowling pins]

 GalaxyShocked: *GLUB GLUBBBBBBB...* [falls out of the ship]